Atreu (ATREU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Atreu Historical Price

-According to the latest data gathered on Atreu live price page, the current price of Atreu is 0USD.
-The circulating supply of Atreu(ATREU) is 997.97M ATREU , giving it a market capitalization of $27.48K.
+According to the latest data gathered on Atreu live price page, the current price of Atreu is 0.00002306USD.
+The circulating supply of Atreu(ATREU) is 997.97M ATREU , giving it a market capitalization of $23.01K.

 - 30 Days0.00%$ --$ 0.000078$ 0.000021